Bfgeshka/awesome-c/README.md

 <a id="filetype-targets"></a>
 ## Filetype Targets ##
-Libraries for working with specific filetypes or classes of filetypes
+Libraries for working with specific filetypes or classes of filetypes.

 <a id="binaries"></a>
 <details>